projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

-.. note:: Reference API documents for General interface, VM Management, IRQ and Interrupts, Device Model management, Guest Memory management, PCI assignment, and Power management
+.. note:: Reference API documents for General interface, VM Management, IRQ and Interrupts, Device Model management, Guest Memory management, PCI assignment, and Power management.

-.. _IO-emulation-in-sos:
+.. _IO-emulation-in-service-vm:

 I/O Emulation in Service VM
 ***************************

-I/O requests from the hypervisor are dispatched by HSM in the Service VM kernel to a registered client, responsible for further processing the I/O access and notifying the hypervisor on its completion.
+The HSM in the Service VM kernel dispatches I/O requests from the hypervisor to a registered client, responsible for further processing the I/O access and notifying the hypervisor on its completion.